skip to main content

 Spread the Time Change Across Four Days

-In order to help your kids ease into the time change more seamlessly, Dr. Vyas recommends shifting your child’s sleep earlier by 15 minutes every day for four days, starting on the Thursday before daylight saving time begins.
+In order to help your kids ease into the time change more seamlessly, Dr. Vyas recommends shifting your child’s sleep earlier (in the spring) by 15 minutes every day for four days, starting on the Thursday before the daylight saving time shift (in the fall, shift bedtime later).
 “If your current schedule is sleeping from 7 p.m. to 7 a.m., start bedtime at 6:45 p.m. and wake them up at 6:45 a.m. [on the first day],” she explains.
-“Continue shifting sleep 15 minutes a day earlier,” for the next few days, “at which point your child’s post-DST sleep schedule should be the same as their pre-DST sleep schedule (ex: 7 p.m.–7 a.m. clock time).”
+“Continue shifting sleep 15 minutes a day earlier," for the next few days, "at which point your child’s post-DST sleep schedule should be the same as their pre-DST sleep schedule (ex: 7 p.m.–7 a.m. clock time).”
 If it’s too difficult to get your child to bed earlier, which is often the case with older kids, Dr. Vyas recommends just focusing on waking them up 15 minutes earlier each day instead.
+Here's how to adjust in the fall.

 Set the Tone Before Bedtime